minkeymouse/nowcasting-kr/STATUS.md

 - Code is fixed (`.cpu().numpy()` pattern added), but experiments need re-run after training to verify fix works
 - ARIMA/VAR: "status": "no_results" (expected - not supported for nowcasting)

-**Tables/Plots**: ✅ **GENERATED** - All tables and plots generated from current results (2025-12-09)
-- Forecasting: All 6 tables generated (tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables)
-- Forecasting: All 5 plots generated (3 forecast_vs_actual plots, accuracy_heatmap.png, horizon_trend.png)
+**Tables/Plots**: ⚠️ **NOT REGENERATED THIS ITERATION** - No new experiment results to generate from
+- Forecasting: Tables/plots exist from previous iterations (may be outdated)
-- Nowcasting: Table generated (tab_nowcasting_backtest.tex shows N/A for all failed backtests)
+- Nowcasting: Tables/plots exist from previous iterations (show N/A for all failed backtests)
-- Nowcasting: All 6 plots generated (3 comparison plots, 3 trend_error plots - placeholders since all backtests failed)
-- **Note**: Tables/plots reflect current experimental state, but will need regeneration after experiments are re-run
+- **Note**: Tables/plots will need regeneration after experiments are run (training, forecasting, backtesting)

 ---